nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 </hgroup>
 ```

 Note that the subtitle should be included in the section's navigation TOC entry.
-See the section [EPUB 3 Navigation Document](#epub-3-navigation-document) for detailed instructions.
+See section [2.7.1 EPUB 3 Navigation Document](#epub-3-navigation-document) for detailed instructions.

 In some cases, the source material includes a chapter or part number — often preceded by a word like Chapter or Part — followed by the chapter or part heading as separate elements.
 In such cases, the number must be included within the same `h[x]` element as the heading.
 The number is marked up with a [^span^] with `class="chnum"` or `class="partnum"`.
 A [^br^] element is inserted after the `<span>`.